Planning a visit and want to know what to see on the Isle of Skye? Read on!

 Kinloch Campsite at Dunvegan

 Kinloch is our favourite of all the campsites we have visited on Skye.
 It is beautifully situated on the very edge of the loch with wonderful views.
-Kinloch is a larger site with amenities like a shower block and a laundry.
+Kinloch is a larger site with amenities like a shower block and a laundry (although this is tiny so don’t count on being able to use a washing machine).
 There are plenty of showers which are well kitted out with soap holders and mats etc. The toilets and showers have always been clean when we have stayed.
 There are sites with hookups and sites without, as well as plenty of space for tents.
-On our most recent visit there was a food van situated at the entrance to the site and we had some very acceptable fish tacos!
+The views at Kinloch are great if you get a waterfront site, less so if not.

 Skye weather – in fact, Scottish weather!